 Note: Indicate if any independent assessment/evaluation/assurance has been carried out by an external agency?
 (Y/N) If yes, name of the external agency.
+No assessment was carried out by an external agency during the year.

-3. Water withdrawal, consumption and discharge in areas of water stress (in kilolitres):
+1. Provide break-up of the total energy consumed (in gigo joules (GJ)) from renewable and non-

-For each facility/plant located in areas of water stress, provide the following information:
+- 3. Water withdrawal, consumption and discharge in areas of water stress (in kilolitres): For each facility/plant located in areas of water stress, provide the following information:

-(i) Name of the area Not Applicable
+- (i) Name of the area Not Applicable

-(ii) Nature of operations
+- (ii) Nature of operations Not Applicable